-Starting in 2011 with men’s fashion retailer Bonobos, a number of highly successful online startups such as Warby Parker, Harry’s and Modcloth opened retail storefronts that cater to this market.
-They allow customers to view and try on products in person, while still distributing all inventory directly from their warehouses.
+Starting in 2011 with men’s fashion retailer Bonobos, a number of highly successful online startups such as Warby Parker, Harry’s, and Modcloth opened retail storefronts that cater to this market.
+They allow customers to view and try on products in person, while distributing inventory directly from their warehouses.

 Warby Parker initially found success by offering cheap and fashionable eyewear in a direct-to-consumer commerce model.
-They opened their first physical storefront in 2013, and within a year had eight stores that were amongst the most profitable in the country when comparing sales to store size.
-Warby Parker currently operates nearly 40 stores, and co-founder Neil Blumenthal expects to expand to hundreds or even thousands of stores.
+They opened their first physical storefront in 2013, and within a year had eight stores that were amongst the most profitable in the country.
+Warby Parker currently operates nearly 40 stores, and co-founder Neil Blumenthal expects to expand to hundreds or even thousands.

 How Personalization Makes For a Better Shopping Experience

 As shoppers become more tech savvy, they expect retailers to provide better shopping experiences that integrate available technology.
 One of the most desired services is a personalized shopping experience, which includes customized offers and tailored suggestions based on each consumers’ specific desires and their location.